Building the perfect Guitar Pedal Board is an art in itself. Just like playing guitar.

 Now, when you get around to soldering audio cable there is one VERY IMPORTANT thing you must keep in mind.
 There is a layer of black “so-called insulation” in there between the outer (braided) and inner (signal) sleeves.
 I call it “so-called insulation” because this stuff is actually conductive.
 You MUST peel back this layer, away from the center signal section of the cable and not allow it to touch any of the center signal connections otherwise the cable will short and sound ugly.
 See the photo above to see how you must strip the cable – note the black section near the center – that thing is conductive.

 Like I was saying earlier… Use good quality patch cables and you’ll have a good sounding rig.
 I had good success with Mogami Gold, but there are other good options out there such as Mogami Platinum, Monster Studio Pro 1000, Vox Class A and Zaolla Silverline Artist.
-Some of these are hard to find as patch cables or even by the foot, but if you’re racy, you can always buy an actual instrument cable and chop it up into pieces to make patch cables out of it.
+Some of these are hard to find as patch cables or even by the foot, but you can always buy an actual instrument cable and chop it up into pieces to make patch cables out of it.
 However, this is quite expensive.
 But, since the cables that go from your guitar to your board and from your board to your amp are just as important, take note on buying good ones for this job too.

 Attaching the Pedals